Xuefeng-Zhu/javascript-stars/README.md

 * [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 * [interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)
 * [matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web
+* [HTML-GL](https://github.com/PixelsCommander/HTML-GL) - Get as many FPS as you need and amazing effects by rendering HTML/CSS in WebGL
+* [dragula](https://github.com/bevacqua/dragula) - :helicopter: Drag and drop so simple it hurts
+* [Sortable](https://github.com/RubaXa/Sortable) - Sortable — is a minimalist JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
+No jQuery.
+Supports Meteor, AngularJS, React and any CSS library, e.g. Bootstrap.

 ## Layout
 * [headroom.js](https://github.com/WickyNilliams/headroom.js) - Give your pages some headroom.
 Hide your header until you need it